Hinrich Trade Negotiation Simulation – Hanoi, Vietnam 2019

 Handi Resco Building, 521 Kim Ma, Ba Dinh District, Hanoi

 RMIT University brings a world-class education and globalised study environment to the heart of Asia.
 They are part of Melbourne-based university RMIT – Australia’s biggest tertiary institution.
 RMIT University Vietnam offers programs in business, technology, communication, design and fashion.

-What does a typical HTNS schedule look like?HTNS is designed as a 2-day conference and scheduled for two consecutive Saturdays.
+What does a typical HTNS schedule look like?HTNS is designed as a 2-day conference.
 There will be keynote speeches about trade, plenaries that provide guidance and strategies on how teams should approach and prepare for the negotiations, and the actual negotiations themselves.
 Facilitators will be on the ground to advise and assist teams as they prepare for, and participate, in the negotiations.

 Why should students and young professionals participate in HTNS?Through an interactive learning experience, HTNS delegates become acquainted with global trade issues and get a deeper understanding of how trade benefits and affects the society.
 It gives delegates the opportunity to learn from trade negotiators and subject-matter experts on what goes on behind closed doors and to be coached on how to find common ground among countries with very diverse agendas.